CWWhitney/ethnobotanyR/cran-comments.md

 All is ok

 ## Downstream dependencies
-I have also run R CMD check `revdepcheck::revdep_check()` on downstream dependencies All packages passed
+I have also run R CMD check 'revdepcheck::revdep_check()' on downstream dependencies All packages passed

 ## Resubmission